-Stress during pregnancy is common, with around 78% of pregnant women reporting low to moderate stress and 6% reporting high levels of stress.1 Pregnancy stress is a concern because it is linked to certain complications and can have negative effects on the unborn baby.
-Fortunately, you can take action to reduce your stress during pregnancy, which can help prevent these problems and improve your overall well-being.
+Stress during pregnancy is common, with around 78% of expecting women reporting low to moderate stress and 6% reporting high levels of stress.1 What causes this distress varies, but many report financial problems, life transitions, or relationship changes as potential triggers.
+In some cases, pregnancy stress can lead to birth complications and adverse effects on the unborn baby.

 What Causes Stress During Pregnancy?